becem-gharbi/nuxt-auth/docs/getting-started/data-integration.md

 ## Full-stack

 The full-stack option requires a data source adapter.
-An adapter is an object with methods for read and write of the required data models.
+An adapter is an object with methods for reading and writing the required data models.
 You can use a [built-in adapter](/getting-started/adapters) or create your own.

 To create a custom adapter two models are required: